Aakanksha007/RedWineQuality/README.md

 Overview

-Welcome to theRed Wine Quality Prediction project!
+Welcome to the Red Wine Quality Prediction project!
 This repository contains the code for performing data preprocessing, exploratory data analysis, and building  machine learning models to predict quality of red wine.
 The dataset used for this project is sourced from a Kaggle competition, and the goal is to predict the final sale price of homes based on various features.

 Dataset